Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 15.8.12 includes a photograph of another person that you have uploaded without that person’s consent;

 15.9 You may not share, distribute, or reproduce in any way any copyrighted material, trademarks, or other proprietary information belonging to others without obtaining the prior written consent of the owner of such proprietary rights.
-It is the policy of Community Action Suffolk to terminate Membership privileges of any Member who repeatedly infringes the copyright rights of others upon receipt of prompt notification to Community Action Suffolk by the copyright owner or the copyright owner’s legal agent.
+It is the policy of IT Services at CAS Ltd to terminate Membership privileges of any Member who repeatedly infringes the copyright rights of others upon receipt of prompt notification to IT Services at CAS Ltd by the copyright owner or the copyright owner’s legal agent.

-15.10 Without limiting the foregoing, if you believe that your work has been copied and posted on the Community Action Suffolk Cloud Backup Services in a way that constitutes copyright infringement, please provide Us with the following information:
+15.10 Without limiting the foregoing, if you believe that your work has been copied and posted on the IT Services at CAS Ltd Cloud Backup Services in a way that constitutes copyright infringement, please provide Us with the following information:

 15.10.1 an electronic or physical signature of the person authorized to act on behalf of the owner of the copyright interest;